-Meets the standard and the recommended guidelines.
+Meets Standard and Recommended Guidelines.
 All participants in the EMS system have clear roles and responsibilities assigned to them through REMSA policies.
 Adherence to assigned roles and responsibilities is ensured through CQI processes which are also codified in system policies.
-Additionally, REMSA has written agreements in place with all ALS providers except for one provider (Idyllwild Fire Department) as well as agreements in place with all base hospitals and specialty care hospitals (trauma, pediatrics, STEMI and stroke).
-Base hospitals assist REMSA with assuring policy compliance.
-All 9-1-1 emergency ambulance service areas of the County are identified as either exclusive or non-exclusive operating areas.
+Additionally, REMSA has written agreements in place with all ALS providers except for one provider (Idyllwild Fire Department) as well as agreements in place with all Base Hospitals and Specialty Care Hospitals (Trauma, Pediatrics, STEMI and Stroke).
+Base Hospitals assist REMSA with assuring policy compliance.
+All 9-1-1 emergency ambulance service areas of the County are identified as either exclusive on non-exclusive operating areas.